simo54/Semantic_HTML/README.md

 # Semantic_HTML
-A non exhaustive example of main semantic tags used
+A non-exhaustive example of main semantic tags used for a better web crawling